continusec/geecert/README.md

 The following provides an end-to-end SSO solution that allows using Google Apps sign-in (where things like 2-factor can be enforced) to allow SSH access to your hosts using the standard SSH command line tools.

+## Deployment

+The server is expected to be built and and run 'as-is', as its configuration is controlled by a configuration file, described below.

+For the client we expect your server administrator (probably you!) to build a custom binary that comes pre-baked with your organizations configuration, by copying the sample harness, replacing with your configuration values, and building a binary that you distribute to your users.

 ## Building from source

 Both client and server are written in Go, primarily because there are good crypto libraries for Go, and Go makes it easy to build and distribute a single static binary with no dependencies.